RahulRai02/portfolio/index.md

 ## 👨‍💻 About Me
 - Self taught iOS developer
 - Love to mimic and make complex UI animations and effects, both on my own and through blogs for iOS devices.
-- Passionate about solving complex problems in mobile app development.
+- Passionate about solving complex problems.
 - Experience in Web development, Backend (Flask), Databases, Machine Learning, and Data Science through university courses and mini projects.
 - Constantly learning and exploring